-Students will identify a project for funding, develop a case statement about the project, conduct research to identify potential funding sources, and draft a letter of inquiry and completed grant application for the project.
+Students will identify a project for funding, develop a case statement about the project, conduct research to identify potential funding sources, and draft a letter of inquiry.
 Syllabus

-DateTopicSourcesMay 3rdIntroductionTina Kuckkahn-

-Proposal Development Process: Miller, guest
+Feb 12th

+5-6:30 pm: discussion

+6:30 to 9 pm

+Presentation by Liza and research

+Introduction

-• Defining organizational mission and goals: lecturer from
+• Defining organizational mission and goals:

-Defining mission: TESC Library
+Defining mission:

-Mission is a statement of values, a statement of the Services

-organization's reason for being.
-ID's the needs and

-explains why the needs should be addressed
+Mission is a statement of values, a statement of the organization's reason for being.
+ID's the needs and explains why the needs should be addressed

 Mission v goals v objectives:

-Goals: What is it you want to

-accomplish?
-Given mission, what

-will you do about it?
+Goals: What is it you want to accomplish?
+Given mission, what will you do about it?

-Objectives: How do you intend to

-accomplish your goals achieving

-WHAT measurable objectives?
+Objectives: How do you intend to accomplish your goals achieving WHAT measurable objectives?

-• Developing the case statement: What is the issue to be addressed?
+• Developing the case statement:

-How do you know there is a need?

-How urgent is the need compared to other issues?

-Who else agrees this is a problem worth addressing?

-Why should this be addressed at this point in time?

-Who will benefit?
-Describe target audience

-What special program or service of the organization

-can respond to it?

-Why are you best suited to do this work?

-Is it unique or are others addressing the same issue?

-What geographical parameters of the project?

-What benefits accrue to the contributor?

-Is there evidence of community support for the

-proposed project?

-• Assignment: students will conduct on-line research to draft a case statement for their individual projects

-May 4th Activity: Critique case statements Pre-proposal groundwork Funding types and methods: Dorothea Collins, Academic Grants

-Annual Fund (may include telethons, direct mail, personal solicitation,

-special events)

-Capital campaign

-Endowments

-Planned giving

-Grants: project, operating, start-up or seed grant, challenge grant, capital

-award, Technical assistance, scholarship, or endowment

-Note re grants vs. contracts

-• Finding the match: Researching funding opportunities that match funder mission with project goals, contacting funders, etc.

-• Major components of a proposal to

-Foundations/Corporations

-Letter of inquiry

-Personal contacts and site visits

-Case Statement

-Narrative

-Evaluation

-Budget

-Budget steps:

-Identify the total costs of the project

-Arrange items by category, by time-frame and by

-anticipated source

-Transfer data into format requested by funder

-Review, submission, notification and renewal, reporting to funder

-Unfunded proposals: next steps

-• Assignment: students will research a potential funder and develop a draft letter of inquiry

-May 5th Review letters of inquiry Case Study: Bridging Two Worlds: Developing and Maintaining a Native American Center at a Public College (http://nativecases.evergreen.edu/collection/cases/ bridging-two-worlds.html Diversifying funding sources: source and type Board member responsibilities in fund Tina Kuckkahn- Miller

-development

-Ethics/stewardship Nurturing funding relationships/Creating
+- What is the issue to be addressed? - How do you know there is a need? - How urgent is the need compared to other issues? - Who else agrees this is a problem worth addressing? - Why should this be addressed at this point in time? - Who will benefit?Describe target audience - What special program or service of the organization can respond to it? - Why are you best suited to do this work?

+Tina Kuckkahn-Miller, guest lecturer from TESC Library Services

-sustainable partnerships/leveraging for the
+Organizational sustainability: Diversifying funding sources, stewarding relationships, Creating sustainable partnerships and leveraging for the future

-Evaluation of this course
+Guest lecture: Charlene Krise, Director of the Squaxin Island Museum, Library and Research Center

-• Assignment: write a completed grant application and email finished piece to:
+- Case Study: Evergreen Longhouse - Guest presentation: Squaxin Island Museum, Library and Research Center - Course Evaluation - Assignment: write a sample grant application and email to: kuckkaht@evergreen.edu

-kuckkaht@evergreen.edu